 - a.
-For action: approve the minutes. - b.
+Review the follow-up items from the previous meeting: - i.
+For action: approve the minutes. - ii.
+How is the pending youth apprenticeship progressing? - b.
 Update on implementing revisions to CFR 29.30 (AA/EEO requirements) - c.
 Update on WI 2017 WI Act 148 (apprentice-to-journeyworker ratio) - d.
 Update on federal grants to expand "registered apprenticeship" - e.
 Update on Presidential executive order to expand "apprenticeship" - f.
 Update on Bureau of Apprenticeship Standards Electronic Registration System (BASERS) - g.
 Update on Apprenticeship LEADERs initiative - h.
 Update on Apprenticeship Completion Award Program - i.
 Other